stappersg/vBook/src/get-started/config-file-struct.md

 - As Jenny is 11 years old, Jane wants a blind copy of her daughter messages.
 - Messages sent to the family must be delivered in MailBox format.

-Now, create the rule filtering configuration, starting off with the `main.vsl` and `fallback.vsl` scripts in the `domain-available` directory.
+Now, create the rule filtering configuration, starting off with the `main.vsl` and `incoming.vsl` scripts in the `domain-available` directory.

 ```diff
 /etc/vsmtp/